HOW MUCH IS YOUR LYFT ACCIDENT WORTH?

 Period 3 is from when the driver picks up the passenger to when the passenger exits the vehicle.
 The same insurance requirements for Period 2 apply for Period 3.
 To receive compensation through Lyft’s insurance policy, an accident victim must report the crash to Lyft.
 Contact Lyft’s 24/7 critical response line and the company will get back to you right away to obtain more information about your accident.
 The company will then either offer a settlement for your damages or deny your claim.
 For help negotiating insurance settlements and/or filing personal injury claims against Lyft, a driver, or a third party, retain an attorney.

-The Law Office of Arash Khorsandi has successfully settled and litigated cases involving the ridesharing platforms Uber and Lyft.
+Arash Law has successfully settled and litigated cases involving the ridesharing platforms Uber and Lyft.
 We have won millions of dollars for our clients through hard-hitting legal representation.
 We want to help you pursue fair and just recovery for your personal injuries, physical pain, emotional suffering, medical costs, and more.
 Don’t let a negligent Lyft driver get away with causing your injuries.
 Speak to us during a free consultation to learn your legal options for recovery.
 Call (888) 488-1391 today.